Zoning Updates

 Hello!
 Where can I find PDF documents that show the changes or the new amendments for the subdivision ordinance?

-CDR asked about 1 month ago
+CDR asked 3 months ago

 Thanks for your interest in this project, and the updated documents with the new amendments are expected to take a couple more weeks.
 They will be posted as soon as they are available.